 Shakespeare created amazing and violent plays, often without happy endings and where the ‘bad’ characters ‘wins’.
 You realise then, that despite the different time, customs, language used, he actually succeed to describe human beings by showing all their flaws and weakness whatever their sex or ranks and this is how, I believe, his stories are timeless.

-This adaptation on the BBC is a pretty good work (should I mention that the still kind of hot Tom Hiddleston is playing Henry V???) and the last Macbeth from Justin Kurzel (2015) is also excellent with amazing battles scenes and atmosphere (should I mentioned that the definitely hot Michael Fassbender is playing Macbeth???)
+This adaptation on the BBC is a pretty good work and the last Macbeth from Justin Kurzel (2015) is also excellent with amazing battles scenes and atmosphere (should I mentioned that the hot Michael Fassbender is playing Macbeth???)

-Even now, most contemporary art doesn’t do his works justice (by far!) and for once, it seems that only movies (or moving images) seems to match the temper, and essence of his literature.
+Even now, most contemporary art doesn’t do his works justice (by far!) and for once, it seems that only movies (or moving pictures) seems to match the temper, and essence of his literature.

 |Lux Lindner, Las Brujas Esperan a Macbeth, 2014|